nkostin4/LaTeX-templates/README.md

 ## What's in Here?

 So far this repo contains the following:
-+ A comprehensive preamble file
++ A super comprehensive preamble file called `preamblex.tex`
-+ A comprehensive bibliography file
++ Short articles
+  + References with `biber`
+  + An article containing many examples on good practice
+  + Empty article
-+ Standard homework template for university coursework
++ Report template
-+ Beamer presentations
++ Beamer presentations template
-+ Short articles (includes example on good practice)
++ Homework coverpages for university coursework
+  + A short bibliography file on some textbooks I've used in uni
 + My CV/résumé